Dr. Charlene Whitaker-Brown, DNP '13 MS

 NOTE: Federal financial aid is not available to students seeking a Post Master's certificate

 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all Indiana State University distance education programs may not be available in all states.
-Graduate Nursing Programs at Indiana State University are not available to residents of Arkansas, North Carolina, Massachusetts, Minnesota, and New York or International F-1 Visa students.
+Graduate Nursing Programs at Indiana State University are not available to residents of Arkansas, Louisiana, North Carolina, Massachusetts, Minnesota, and New York or International F-1 Visa students.

 U.S. students who are outside the continental United States must carry their own malpractice insurance and provide Certificate of Insurance upon enrollment.